 I was raised in a suburb of Dallas and attended Catholic school for almost 10 years.
 I knew about God and all of the stories about Jesus, but it did not have an effect on how I lived my life.
 As I became a teenager, sin clearly reared its head in the form of sexual brokenness.
 And that brokenness led to self-hatred and depression.
 I lashed out at my family and hated myself.
 I prayed to God to take my sin away and to make me “normal” but to no avail.
-Our home was one of unbearable tension, and it was largely caused by the deep anger I felt in my soul.

 While I was in high school, God saw fit to place some neighbors on our street who were members of a local Baptist church.
 I befriended their sons pretty quickly, and before I knew it, I was involved at their church.
 I saw people who loved each other and welcomed me in.
 They just happened to be Christians.
 Eventually, I was able to confess some sin to one of the guys at that church, and it was a huge step of faith to tell someone what I was struggling with.